sariserhan/samsung-assignment/README.md

 # samsung-assignment

-In order to run selenium, you need to have chromedriver and keep it in project folder. https://chromedriver.chromium.org/downloads
+Chromedriver is needed in project folder in order to run selenium, . https://chromedriver.chromium.org/downloads